 • pregnant women;

-• with low endurance.
+• having low endurance.

 Who is this method suitable for?